wedeveloph/code-of-conduct/README.md

 Essentially.

-If you are experiencing an issue with a member or officer of the organization (applicable to all chapters and subdivisions, including Cipher and Developh community/school chapters) please privately consult either *any of the group administrators* on Facebook via private message.
+If you are experiencing an issue with a member or executive within the organization please privately consult either *any of the group administrators* on Facebook via private message or the organization's email.

 ## Inclusivity Statement

-We encourage individuals, whether students or not, from any background or topic of interest to be a part of our community; the only requirement being an interest or passion towards technology.
-We explicitly honor diversity of all kinds and forms, and do *not* tolerate any sorts of discrimination; whether from our members within the organization, behavior at Developh events and of its sponsors or affiliated groups.
+We encourage individuals from any background to be a part of our community; the only requirement being an interest or passion towards technology.
+We explicitly honor diversity of all kinds and forms, and do *not* tolerate any sorts of discrimination; whether from our members within the organization, behavior at Developh events or of its sponsors and affiliated groups.